Services of the Behavioural Support for Seniors Program

 Education and Training Consortium

 A wide range of integrated and coordinated education and training to enhance knowledge and expertise of caregivers, primary care practitioners, long-term care staff, community health service providers and acute care personnel.
-The consortium is comprised of the Reitman Centre at Mount Sinai Hospital, The Regional Geriatric Program and The Alzheimer’s Society of Toronto and Baycrest.
+The consortium is comprised of Baycrest, Ontario Centres for Learning, Research, and Innovation in Long-Term Care, Alzheimer Society Toronto, Psychogeriatric Resource Consultation Program, Regional Geriatric Program of Toronto, and Woodgreen Community Services.

 See a list of helpful links